guprobr/WakkaQt/readme.md

 This software is currently in Alpha stage for developers to test.
 Help requested: for Windows and MacOS tests.
 NOTE: gStreamer is required on all platforms.

-*WARNING*: low-latency kernel seems unstable, I'm currently investigating where the issue could be.
-Don't run the app on low-latency kernel to avoid system locks, etc. If you are a developer, Help really wanted with this.
+*WARNING*:  realtime kernel 6.8 seems unstable;
+* I'm currently investigating where the issue could be.
+* Don't run the app on Ubuntu PRO realtime kernel to avoid system locks, etc.
+* If you are a developer, Help really wanted with this.

 # WakkaQt - Karaoke App